f18-os/python-intro-adavilamurra/shell/Readme.md

 * Linux Command Line Terminal

 ## Shell Description
 This shell will handle four different types of input.
-These types are: single command, input redirection, output redirection, and piping.
+These types are: `single command`, `input redirection`, `output redirection`, and `piping`.

 ### Single Command
 When receiving the prompt, the user can enter a shell command and wait for the